gboeing/ppd534/assignments/reading-responses/readme.md

 ### Reading Response 4

 What are Tufte's key lessons for effective data visualization and why?
 Provide an example from your own experience of an excellent visualization in the real world: what did it do and how did it do it well?
 Then do the same for a bad visualization in your opinion.
 Consider sources from the news, politics, research, etc.

+## Reading Response 5

+  1. In your own words, define the two spatial data models and briefly discuss how non-spatial data is associated with each.
+  2. What are the ethical implications of spatial data visualization?
+Why does Gimond (in agreement with Tukey) suggest that maps can serve the purpose of "propaganda"?
+  3. Where does spatial data analysis/visualization fit within the specific questions/projects you hope to address in your career?
+(Use about 1/2 page for this third sub-prompt)